 “Yes these are refugees, but they are children like any others around the world.
 Education is their only source of hope that they will be able to transform their lives and escape their situation here.”

-More than one million children have now fled South Sudan
+more than 1 million children have fled South Sudan

 Internally Displaced People (IDPs) in South Sudan